-The best Adobe fonts for use in your design projects
+The best Adobe fonts to use in your design projects

-The ability to use the best Adobe fonts is an attractive selling point of the company's Creative Cloud software package.
-The collection of more than 2,400 font families draws on Adobe's expertise and contacts in typography to offer a huge amount of versatility, and their is available to anyone who subscribes to Creative Cloud or its individual applications.
+Access to the best Adobe fonts is a big selling point of the Creative Cloud software package.
+The collection of more than 20,000 fonts from more than 150 type foundries offers great versatility, and the fonts are all free for anyone who subscribes to Creative Cloud or many of Adobe's individual applications.

-The collection of Adobe fonts includes the company's digitisations of numerous classic typefaces, some of which are up to 400 years old – allowing creatives to use tried and tested hot metal looks across digital platforms.
-To help you choose from the many option, we've picked out some of the best Adobe fonts below.
+The best Adobe fonts include the company's digitisations of many classic typefaces, some of which are up to 400 years old, allowing creatives to use tried and tested hot metal looks across digital platforms.
+There are also plenty of more modern fonts.
+To help you choose from so many options, we've picked out some of the best Adobe fonts for different styles.

-Paying for an Adobe subscription may not be worth it for the fonts alone, as there are other sources of fonts out there, including even free options like Google Fonts (also see our pick other best free fonts).
-But if you're trying to choose what creative software to use, access to Adobe fonts is another good reason to consider Creative Cloud (see our guide to Adobe Creative Cloud discounts).
+Paying for an Adobe subscription may not be worth it for the fonts alone, as there are other sources of fonts out there, including even free options like Google Fonts (also see our pick the best free fonts in general).
+But if you're trying to choose what creative software to use, access to Adobe fonts is one of the many reasons to consider Creative Cloud (see our guide to Adobe Creative Cloud discounts).

-All of Adobe Fonts are licensed for personal and commercial use, though you'd be wise to read Adobe's FAQs on its fonts licences.
-Scroll down to our how to add Adobe fonts in Creative Cloud if you're not sure how to get them working.
+All Adobe Fonts are licensed for personal and commercial use, though you'd be wise to read Adobe's FAQs on its fonts licences.
+Scroll down to the questions section if you're not sure how to activate Adobe Fonts.

 The best Adobe fonts available now